Chuck Schuldiner: Legacy

 Schuldiner is often referred to as "The Godfather of death metal".
-Forbes said "Extreme music, more specifically the death metal sub-genre, would cease to exist without the musical brilliance of Chuck Schuldiner" [...] within metal, there are few musicians who’ve shown such a profound prowess for technical and melodic guitar playing, all while playing music as extreme as death metal."
+Forbes said "Extreme music, more specifically the death metal sub-genre, would cease to exist without the musical brilliance of Chuck Schuldiner" [...] within metal, there are few musicians who've shown such a profound prowess for technical and melodic guitar playing, all while playing music as extreme as death metal."
 Bradley Torreano of AllMusic said "Chuck Schuldiner's brand of heavy metal opened the doors for a genre that had only been hinted at by efforts from Slayer and Venom."

 Schuldiner himself was not fond of the title, remarking that "I don't think I should take the credits for this death metal stuff.
 I'm just a guy from a band, and I think Death is a metal band."
 He instead contended that Venom and Motörhead were the true progenitors of the style.

 Schuldiner has also been credited with pushing the boundaries of death metal and influencing the development of several subgenres.
 According to Blabbermouth, Schuldiner "[spawned] a new generation of metallers open to the concept that brutality and melody could work together [...] there aren't too many other individual musicians in metal's history who did more to kick down those genre walls and make it okay to be unique."
-Jonathan Horsley of MusicRadar said "Schuldiner’s vision proved death metal could grow its brain and process high-minded concepts without taking all the danger out of the sound," and proved the genre "could tackle philosophical issues, too."
+Jonathan Horsley of MusicRadar said "Schuldiner's vision proved death metal could grow its brain and process high-minded concepts without taking all the danger out of the sound," and proved the genre "could tackle philosophical issues, too."
 He has been called one of the "best" lyricists in the history of the genre.

 In January 2001, Mahyar Dean, an Iranian metal guitarist/musician, wrote Death, a book about Death and Schuldiner's poems.
 The book includes bilingual lyrics and many articles about the band.
 The book was sent through the site keepers of emptywords.org to Schuldiner, who in his words was "truly blown away and honored by the obvious work and devotion he put into bringing the book to life".

+In November 2025, Born Human: The Life And Music Of Death's Chuck Schuldiner was issued via Decibel Books.
+The book was fully authorized by the Schuldiner family and was authored by American writer David E. Gehlke.
+The book "features exclusive interviews, contributions, stunning new Ed Repka cover art and previously unreleased, hand-selected photographs from those who knew Chuck best."